rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 # Managing CockroachDB certificates with HashiCorp Vault

 By default CockroachDB (CRDB) uses digital certificates for authentication.
+Digital certificates in general provide stronger authentication and fit into the “3 Rs” of enterprise security: Repair, Repave, and Rotate.
 HashiCorp Vault makes the process of issuing, renewing and revoking certificates a lot easier.
 Both tools are designed for a cloud environment.
 If you like reading code more than you like reading blogs then I recommend cloning the [git repository](https://github.com/rinokadijk/vault-cockroach)

 ## CRDB